Book 8

 A) Answer these questions:

-5. Why did the girl laugh?
+9. Why did the girl start laughing?

 B) Which words in the story mean the opposite of: